Best Day Trips from Fukuoka in Summer with Kids (2026 Guide)

 an aerial view of a city with a train on the tracks (Photo by Tuan P. on Unsplash)

-Saga is one of Kyushu’s quieter prefectures, and that translates to easier transport with kids — fewer crowded transfers, less competition for rental cars, and a shinkansen-supported approach via the Nishi-Kyushu Kamome line.
-Once inside Saga, the JR Karatsu and Sasebo lines handle the train-friendly destinations; for Yobuko and the pottery towns, a rental car … Read more
+Getting around Saga with kids is easier than most of Kyushu.
+Saga is one of the region’s quieter prefectures, which means fewer crowded transfers and less competition for rental cars.
+A shinkansen-supported approach via the Nishi-Kyushu Kamome line gets your family in fast.
+Once inside Saga, the JR Karatsu and Sasebo lines handle the train-friendly … Read more

 Family-Friendly Food in Saga: Where to Eat with Kids (2026)